 In VALIS, the narrator notes that Horselover Fat's encounter with God was no better for Fat's sanity than the illegal drugs he used to take.
 Also, the meeting with God had the side-effect of giving cancer to all Fat's pets.
 (On the other hand, it's possible that the entity Fat met was not actually God—it's a point that gets debated extensively by the characters, and never completely resolved.)

-C. S. Lewis has his literary avatar encounter this in Perelandra, the second book of The Space Trilogy.
+Lewis has his literary avatar encounter this in Perelandra, the second book of The Space Trilogy.
 Lewis barely manages to fight his way past the fright tactics of harassing demons, to reach a friend's house.
 There, he sees a beam of unearthly light and hears an inhumanly beautiful voice speaking to him, realizes he is in the presence of an angel ... and is even more terrified.
-Good might rescue you from evil, but what can rescue you from good?
+Justified, as the first thing any angel says in the Bible when they show up to talk to someone is, "Do not be afraid."

 In Supernatural, angels and demons both have to possess a human in order to walk the Earth.
 Angels require the consent of the human who is to be their vessel, but just because they're angels doesn't mean it's all going to turn out okay.
 Many angelic vessels are killed or left broken like victims of bad lobotomies after the angel is finished with them.